AR2202/Colourful/README.md

 ## Implementation

-The first implementation will be a transpiler written in Haskell which translates an expression in Colourful to an expression in the SKI combinator calculus.
+1. The first implementation will be a transpiler written in Haskell which translates an expression in Colourful to an expression in the SKI combinator calculus.

-The next step will be an interpreter for the SKI combinator calculus.
+2. The next step will be an interpreter for the SKI combinator calculus.

-The ultimate goal is to also implement a backwards transpiler which translates the reduced (evaluated) SKI expression back to an expression in Colourful.
+3. The ultimate goal is to also implement a backwards transpiler which translates the reduced (evaluated) SKI expression back to an expression in Colourful.

+4. Stretch goal: use an LLM to create a story using the colours in the correct order such that the output is a story with evaluated colours.

-A future goal (but beyond the current scope of the #language-makers jam) is an implementation with a GUI that can display the colours.
+5. A future goal (but beyond the current scope of the #language-makers jam) is an implementation with a GUI that can display the colours.
+For this purpose, colours will be assigned hex codes for display purposes.

 ## #language-makers Theme